Sudden cardiac death of athletes: Causes

+Before age 35

 Age 35 serves as an approximate borderline for the likely cause of sudden cardiac death.
 Before age 35, congenital abnormalities of the heart and blood vessels predominate.
 These are usually asymptomatic prior to the fatal event, although not invariably so.
 Congenital cardiovascular deaths are reported to occur disproportionately in African-American athletes.

+After age 35

 After age 35, acquired coronary artery disease predominates (80%), and this is true regardless of the athlete's former level of fitness.

 Various performance-enhancing drugs can increase cardiac risk, though evidence has been inconclusive about their involvement in sudden cardiac deaths.

 Genetics

 Cardiomyopathies

 Cardiomyopathies are generally inherited as autosomal dominants, although recessive forms have been described, and dilated cardiomyopathy can also be inherited in an X-linked pattern.
 Consequently, in addition to tragedy involving an athlete who succumbs, there are medical implications for close relatives.
 Among family members of index cases, more than 300 causative mutations have been identified.
 However, not all mutations have the same potential for severe outcomes, and there is not yet a clear understanding of how these mutations (which affect the same myosin protein molecule) can lead to the dramatically different clinical characteristics and outcomes associated with hypertrophic cardiomyopathy (HCM) and dilated cardiomyopathy (DCM).

 Since HCM, as an example, is typically an autosomal dominant trait, each child of an HCM parent has a 50% chance of inheriting the mutation.
-In individuals without a family history, the most common cause of the disease is a "de novo" mutation of the gene that produces the β-myosin heavy chain.
+In individuals without a family history, also known as sporadic cases, a common cause of the disease may be a "de novo" mutation of the gene that produces the β-myosin heavy chain, with two out of seven tested patients falling into this category.